sschools/test-repo/README.md

-Changing the text to try to update
+Changing again to try to update 2 at once